mmalecot/file-format/README.md

 - Windows Media Video (WMV)
 - Windows Recorded TV Show (WTV)

+## Fixtures

+The fixtures are samples of file formats used for testing purposes, located in the `fixtures` directory and organized by kind in subdirectories.
+These samples are often intentionally truncated to reduce size, which can sometimes prevent them from being fully decoded by compatible software.

 ## License

 This project is licensed under either of: